Monyuypatrice/Learn-git/README.md

 For example, when you clone a repository, Git automatically names the remote repository you cloned from "origin".
 However, you can add, remove, or rename remotes as needed for your workflow.

 Would you like more information on how to work with remotes in Git?
+Would you like more information on how to work with remotes in Git?